Home | Conditions & Services | Cataracts

 Dr. Aiello's unique combination of compassion and qualifications sets him apart as one of the leading ophthalmologists in the field.

-A cataract is a clouding of the natural lens in your eye.
-If the eye is compared to a camera, the lens in your eye is equivalent to a camera lens.
-If you have a dirty camera lens, you will get a poor quality picture.
-If you have a cataract you will experience a blurred image.
+To put it another way: If you think of the eye as a camera, the lens in your eye is equivalent to a camera lens.
+If you have a dirty camera lens, you will get a poor-quality picture.

 What causes a cataract?